How PIAM Helps Hospitals Enforce Role-Based Access Across Complex Workflows

 Static badge systems offer broad, unsegmented access and rarely reflect real-time role changes.

-Facilities often rely on HR teams or department heads to manage access manually—leading to inconsistent policy enforcement.
+Facilities often rely on HR teams or department heads to manage access manually—leading to policy drift and non-uniform enforcement.

 Tracking who accessed what becomes difficult, making audits a logistical nightmare.